vespero-group/chiro-ue4-documentation/documentation/docs/export-fbx.md

 File -> Export -> FBX (Chiro UE4 Mannequin) -> Save as ...

 !!!
-WARNING
+Note
     You only choose the file name.
-The folder is of the original blend file
+The folder is of the original blend file.

 [![Export FBX Menu](img/feature/export-fbx/export-fbx-menu.png)](img/feature/export-fbx/export-fbx-menu.png)